The Frugal Girls

 This healthy recipe couldn’t be simpler, and these Crock Pot Baked Sweet Potatoes deliver so much amazing flavor.

-Whether you’re looking for some cold weather comfort food or a delicious holiday side dish that is perfect for Easter, Thanksgiving or Christmas, this Instant Pot Sweet Potatoes recipe really delivers!
+Whether you’re looking for a cozy cold weather dinner side or a delicious holiday side dish, this Instant Pot Sweet Potatoes recipe really delivers big flavors minus the effort!

 Homemade Baby Food Sweet Potato Recipe